Reviewed: Joannides, P. Guide to Getting It On Oregon: Goofyfoot Press, 2012.

 Older manuals opted for a medical approach, writing about sex as if it’s a science and about us as if we are numbers waiting to be slotted into the appropriate survey demographic.
 More contemporary sex manuals have taken up social and political concerns, tying our sexual enlightenment with social emancipation.

-The Guide to Getting It On, which in 2007 celebrated its 11th year in print and sales of over 600,000 copies, stands apart from all previous sex manuals both in its approach and content.
+The Guide to Getting It On, which in 2012 celebrated its 16th year in print and 7th edition, stands apart from all previous sex manuals both in its approach and content.
 Neither medical nor political (though with generous references to both throughout) the Guide to Getting It On may be the great personal sex manual of our time, and it is inarguably the most comprehensive sex guide in print.